Impact on working

 During the interviews we explored several different ways that a long term condition or disability might impact (or not) upon a person’s work.
 This included the many small ways that people had found to adapt their working practices.
 We also discussed how some strategies needed wider consideration and involvement of colleagues and managers.
 For many people we spoke to managing their condition or disability itself took significant amounts of emotional and physical effort, which needed to be accounted for in their life.
 Sometimes the changes they put in place meant medium or long term shifts in their role, or a change to their working practices, such as going part-time.

 Discussions of disability in the workplace often focuses on what people cannot do.
 However, for many people we spoke to, the adaptations to their working practices were only noticeable to them.
 For some the changes to the way they worked had taken place over the years, without really realising they were coping strategies and were indistinguishable from 'good working practices' generally.
-This included keeping good notes, reminders and documentation; maintaining regular working patterns; forward planning and working ahead of deadlines; or, making the most of available work assistive software.
+This included keeping good notes, reminders and documentation; maintaining regular working patterns (even if the hours worked are too long and not to be recommended); forward planning and working ahead of deadlines; or, making the most of available work assistive software.

 Some people explained that they sought to "keep working", even when in severe pain or significantly debilitated.
 As Mary said, "I did keep working, [and] in retrospect, I can't believe that I kept on working [laughing], to be honest.
 Because it was very bad.
 Even holding a cup of tea was difficult.
 I was really quite severely impaired by it.
 But it was easier just to keep going."